-Some donors already have given.
+Some donors have already given.
 Others plan to contribute because it’s more than a mere scholarship for books and tuition.
 Instead, it will give team members other help they need to receive more education or earn certifications or licensure.

 For example, someone may not be able to catch two buses to connect them from their work at ERS to classes at Cincinnati State Technical and Community College.

-In that case, the empowerment fund might help someone make a down-payment on a car.
+In that case, the empowerment fund might help someone make a down payment on a car.

-The ultimate goal, with the fund and in other aspects of We Can Do Better, is to remove economic blockages that exist, and ask, “What can we do to help take the barriers away from someone, so they can be successful?"
+The ultimate goal, with the fund and in other aspects of We Can Do Better, is to remove economic blockages that exist and ask, “What can we do to help take the barriers away from someone, so they can be successful?"

 Here's Laura's blog about the We Can Do Better letter she wrote two years ago.